 The Bulgarian UNESCO chief Irina Bokova was “deeply saddened” about the deaths and the damage that has been done.
 “I am shocked by the images of these magnificent tower houses with their beautiful gardens that now lie in ruins.”
 The decorated towers made of brick are world famous.
 They are an integral part of the Yemeni identity and national pride, says UNESCO.

 The bombings were carried out by the coalition led by Saudi Arabia. …

 Witnesses say that aircraft of the coalition tried to bomb the home of a senior rebel leader and several houses were hit.
 The impact threatens to make more homes collapse.

-This video, from today, is called Yemen: Saudi aircraft bombed the Old Sanaa.
-It says about itself (my translation from Arabic):
+Another video, from today 12 June 2015, used to be called Yemen: Saudi aircraft bombed the Old Sanaa.
+It used to say about itself (my translation from Arabic):

 Homes in the historic city of Sanaa were destroyed by air raids by the Saudi aggressors, at dawn on Friday 12 June.

 And the destruction on the first images showed that many historic houses in the old city of Sanaa were destroyed, falling on the heads of their inhabitants, in a new offensive by the Saudi air force against Yemenis.

 This 12 June 2015 video is about another bombing of ancient Sanaa.
 It is called UNESCO condemns bombing of Sanaa’s Old City.

 UNESCO condemns severe bombing damage to Sanaa old town